info201-au2018/a6-server-madross15/README.md

 without decompressing it manually.
 I.e. tell `fread` that the file should be decompressed in parallel.

-Compare the time it takes to read the data in different ways (if you are using more than a single way).
+Compare and report the time it takes to read the data in different ways.
+You can use `system.time` function for it.

 ## Notes on the server: